 - Blog contribution or white papers

 Do you see any obvious holes in your marketing toolbox?
 Missing any tools?
 If you want to reach members of a particular trade organization, have you joined the association? attended functions? sponsored events? taken advantage of member outreach?
 What tools do you need to support those efforts?
 You’ll need tools from each category.
 Once you’ve identified any disconnects in your messaging (see “ Are you avoiding a marketing audit?”) and any missing tools in your marketing toolbox, it’s time to develop a communications strategy.
-A communications strategy serves as a guidepost to ensure that your messaging stays on track and is exposed to the right audiences in order to help meet your business objectives.
+A communications strategy serves as a guidepost to ensure that your messaging stays on track and is exposed to the right audiences in order to help meet your organization’s objectives.
 Learn more about a simple and fun technique to get started.
 (See “What am I?”)

 Leave a Reply